F41zK4r1m/HackTheBox/Agile.md

 ![image](https://user-images.githubusercontent.com/87700008/223484401-611d7637-5f22-447f-b778-a5a0f50fea41.png)

-By clicking on the inspect there is a new session started & when moved onto the '/vault' section I found 2 passwords present in the page in which one of them belongs to 'Edwards'.
+Upon clicking on 'inspect', I opened a new session and accessed the '/vault' section where I found two passwords, one of which belonged to 'Edwards'.

 ![image](https://user-images.githubusercontent.com/87700008/223485436-54cc8cad-8145-43ce-a5a4-8a7994400564.png)